 "Lawn Maintenance" and "Cinematic".....Those two things have nothing to do with each other right?
-I thought the same thing too when I went to work for a landscaping company, Real Turf Solutions, back in September 2018.
+I thought the same thing too when I went to work for a landscaping company, Real Turf Solutions, back at the start of September in 2018.
 In fact, I had hardly bothered mentioning my camera skills much, if any, when applying.
 Those would surely be useless in this new, labor-intensive job

 I had finally brought myself to leave the job I had as a news reporter, a job which had allowed me to do what I love, but also a job which paid woefully unsustainable wages.
 Now I faced hard manual labor the likes of which I had never done in my life, in temperatures easily reaching 100 Fahrenheit.
 I wasn't even given a company T-shirt to wear, nobody expected me to last beyond the first day and the boss just told the crew "Just work him till he quits."
 Looking back, I don't blame them, I wouldn't have expected myself to last either.

 Within the first 30 minutes of working, I was exhausted.
 Everything in me screamed: "You cannot do this, quit now!"
 By the end of day two, I was pure red with sunburn on top of sunburn, I hurt so bad I could hardly move and wouldn't have been able to sleep if not for the state of absolute exhaustion I was in.
 Everyone was certain they had seen me for the last time.
 Day three was when the serious bets started being placed among the others as to when I'd quit.
 I have pictures of the skin on my hands and arms bubbling up where I was sunburned.
 The skin was dead from the sunburn which had cooked my skin so evenly, sweat was coming up underneath with no way to get through the sleeves of dead skin covering both my arms and hands until I peeled it off.